I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol3-getexpressionsyntaxnames.md

 ## -remarks
 <p>Currently, there are two expression syntaxes, their full names are "Microsoft Assembler expressions" and "C++ source expressions."
 The corresponding abbreviated expression syntaxes are "MASM" and "C++."</p>

-<p>Currently, there are two expression syntaxes, their full names are "Microsoft Assembler expressions" and "C++ source expressions."
-The corresponding abbreviated expression syntaxes are "MASM" and "C++."</p>

 ## -requirements
 <table>
 <tr>